Homomorphism complexes, reconfiguration, and homotopy for directed graphs

 \subsection{Reconfiguration for tournaments}

-We next consider the notion of \emph{reconfiguration} in the context of homomorphisms of directed graphs.
+We next consider the notion of \emph{reconfiguration} in the context of homomorphisms of digraphs.
 As discussed in Section \ref{sec:intro} the concept of reconfigurations of colorings of undirected graphs has been extensively studied.
-Here for an $n$-colorable graph $G$, we let $n^G$ denote the \defi{$n$-color graph of $G$}, by definition the graph with node set given by the proper $n$-colorings of $G$, with two adjacent whenever the corresponding colorings differ on precisely one vertex of $G$.
-One can see that $n^G$ is equivalent to the one-skeleton of $\oldHom(G,K_n)$.
-The question of connectivity of $n^G$ (and hence of $\oldHom(G,K_n)$) is of interest, as it describes how one can move from one coloring of $G$ to another by local moves involving changing the color at one vertex.
+Here for an $n$-colorable graph $G$, we let $C_n(G)$ denote the \defi{$n$-color graph of $G$}, by definition the graph with node set given by the proper $n$-colorings of $G$, with two adjacent whenever the corresponding colorings differ on precisely one vertex of $G$.
+One can see that $C_n(G)$ is equivalent to the one-skeleton of $\oldHom(G,K_n)$.
+The question of connectivity of $C_n(G)$ (and hence of $\oldHom(G,K_n)$) is of interest, as it describes how one can move from one coloring of $G$ to another by local moves involving changing the color at one vertex.
 As discussed in Section \ref{sec:intro} it also relevant in the context of sampling from colorings of a graph.

-In \cite{CHJconnected} Cereceda, van den Heuvel, and Johnson show that if an undirected graph $G$ has chromatic number $\chi(G) = n$, then $n^G$ is always disconnected if $n \leq 3$, whereas if $n > 3$ there exist graphs $G$ for which $n^G$ is connected, and some for which $n^G$ is disconnected.
+In \cite{CHJconnected} Cereceda, van den Heuvel, and Johnson show that if an undirected graph $G$ has chromatic number $\chi(G) = n$ for $n \leq 3$, then $C_n(G)$ is always disconnected.
+Other the hand, if $n > 3$ there exist graphs $G$ with chromatic number $n$ for which $C_n(G)$ is connected, and also $n$-chromatic graphs $H$ for which $C_n(H)$ is disconnected.
 In \cite{CHJmixing} the same group of authors characterize the bipartite graphs $G$ for which $\oldHom(G, K_3)$ is connected.
 They further show that the problem of deciding the connectedness of $\oldHom(G,K_3)$ for $G$ a bipartite graph is coNP-complete, but that restricted to planar bipartite graphs, the question is answerable in polynomial time.